Carolyn Knaggs BACP ACCRED Walk&Talk Outdoor Therapy available NOW

 Do I need to be fit?
 The pace for the walks is set by you.
 I will be mindful of when we need to return to the start.
 Different routes may have challenges (e.g. styles or hills) and so it is important to discuss any concerns with me prior to walking, we will set aside time to do that prior to sessions.
 If you have any concerns, it is recommended that you seek the advice of a medical professional before starting any new exercise activity.

 What if the weather is bad?
-If the weather is likely to make a walk unsafe or sufficiently uncomfortable, the session can either be conducted on the phone or online, or with enough notice, rescheduled or cancelled.
+If the weather is likely to make a walk unsafe or sufficiently uncomfortable, the session can either be conducted online, or in the counselling room where we walk from, or with enough notice, rescheduled or cancelled.
 It is important we have shared our contact details beforehand so this contact can be made if necessary.

 What if I decide it isn't right for me?
 As with all therapy, if you feel that this type of therapy is not right for you, we can explore different options.
 One of the challenges of working outdoors is that we cannot completely control this environment.
 What happens if we accidentally bump into a friend, or we come across a lost dog/child for example?
 Whilst unexpected incidents can help us learn about our responses to challenges in our lives, we will discuss and agree beforehand what we will say or do, should anything unexpected happen.